Shr3ddin/Shr3ddin/README.md

 <h3>🐱‍👤 ABOUT</h3>

 <p>Welcome to my little programming world!
-My name is Patrick and I started my adventure in 2021.
-Tried many programming paths, eventually falling in love with web development.
-My goal is to become a fullstack developer.</p>
+My name is Patrick and my passion for IT began years ago when I started writing simple scripts for games, just for fun.
+Now, I'm fully engaged in honing my skills in frontend technologies and software testing. </p>

 ### 🧮 STACK
 <p align="center">